egoist/vuepack/README.md

 # VuePack

-A starter for Vue and Webpack, Hot-reload, PostCSS, Build tools.
+A starter for Vue and Webpack, Hot-reload, PostCSS, Redux, Revue, Redux-Devtools, Build tools.

 >Note that Node 5(with NPM 3) or above is highly recommended for a faster installing speed(especially for Babel 6) and preventing from unknown issues.